-These tasks are for systems currently running NGCP release earlier than mr5.4.1.
-The maintenance mode of NGCP is not available in your system yet, before the software upgrade.
-Therefore it is necessary to manually disable the following background services to avoid potential inconsistency in system state:
+These tasks are for systems currently running NGCP release older than mr5.4.1.
+The maintenance mode of NGCP is not available in your system prior to the software upgrade.
+It is therefore necessary to manually disable the following background services to avoid a potential system inconsistency: